wesleycrouse/TIMBR_data/readme.txt

-TIMBR_supplement.pdf - the supplemental text, figures, and tables for the TIMBR manuscript
+Supplemental Material for Crouse, Kelada, and Valdar, 2020.pdf - the supplemental text, figures, and tables for the TIMBR manuscript

 TIMBR-master.zip - frozen version of the 'TIMBR' R package, also available at https://github.com/wesleycrouse/TIMBR/ install_TIMBR.R - script for installing TIMBR, either locally or from GitHub